 In this section we present the main theorem of the paper, namely that any multiparty quantum functionality can be computed with security-with-identifiable-abort against any number of corrupted parties.

 Theorem 4.1.
+Assume the existence of a classical quantum-resistant fully homomorphic encryption scheme with decryption circuit of logarithmic depth.
 Let C be an n-ary quantum circuit.
-Then C can be computed with computational security-with-identifiable-abort in the cMPC-hybrid model, assuming the existence of classical fully homomorphic encryption schemes.
+Then C can be computed with computational security-with-identifiable-abort in the cMPC-hybrid model.
 Moreover, the round complexity of the protocol is independent of the circuit depth.